mukhtar-github/Google-Project-Management-Certificate/README.md

 **Key takeaway**

 Performing a cost-benefit analysis can help you and your stakeholders determine if it makes sense to take on a new project by evaluating if its benefits outweigh its costs.
 When conducting cost-benefit analyses for your prospective projects, you can use the guiding questions and ROI formula provided in this reading as a reference.

 To learn more about performing a cost-benefit analysis, check out these articles:

 [Cost Benefit Analysis for Projects – A Step-by-Step Guide](https://www.projectmanager.com/blog/cost-benefit-analysis-for-projects-a-step-by-step-guide)

 [Cost Benefit or Benefit Cost Analysis](https://pmstudycircle.com/cost-benefit-or-benefit-cost-analysis/)

+### Wrap-up

+Nice work!
+You're on your way to becoming a great candidate for roles in project management.
+We're so glad you've stuck with us, and we hope you're proud of the progress you've made so far.

+In the last few videos, we've given you a primer on kicking off a project successfully.
+To recap, you learned more about initiation,the first phase of the project life cycle.
+Hopefully, you're starting to see how important this phase is for the overall health of a project.
+As we talked about earlier, a lack of preparation during the initiation stage can lead to problems later on in the project life cycle, like a budget shortage, a missed deadline, or too few teammates to complete the work.
+But with early planning, you can set your team up for success.
+We also introduced you to the major factors you should consider during the initiation phase, including goals, scope, deliverables, success criteria, stakeholders and resources.
+All of these come together in the early plans for a project and are documented in a project charter.
+Now that you understand the basic elements of initiation, let's dive deeper.
+Next up, we'll talk about identifying goals and deliverables and learn more about measurement and success criteria.
+You're doing great, and we'll see you soon.